-All Professional Studies graduate learners are given access to a Blackboard course entitled Graduate Learner Orientation.
+All Professional Studies graduate learners are given access to a Blackboard course with continuous enrollment for Orientation and Resources.
 This site contains helpful information for all graduate learners, including detailed explanation of information regarding the Portfolio process and Capstone Projects as well as program information, faculty profiles, and helpful resources for graduate learners.